mailhexu/TB2J/docs/src/ecosystem.md

 * [AiiDA\_TB2J\_plugin](https://github.com/antelmor/aiida_tb2j_plugin/tree/groundstate2/aiida_tb2j): AiiDA\_TB2J\_plugin is a AiiDA plugin for high-throughput Siesta-TB2J calculations within the framework of [AiiDA](https://www.aiida.net/).

-#### Codes for Linear Spin Wave method and magnon band structure
+#### Codes for Spin Wave methods

-* [RAD-tools](https://rad-tools.org/): RAD-tools is a python package for the spin Hamiltonian analysis (with built-in notation changes) and magnon band structure calculation.
-It is interfaced directly with the TB2J .txt output ("exchange.out") and can compute the magnon band structure via the [linear spin wave theory](https://rad-tools.org/en/stable/user-guide/library/magnon-dispersion.html) for **ferromagnetic**, **antiferromagnetic** and **spiral** magnetic structures.
-Documentation of the usage can be found on the package website: if you know python -  [use as library](https://rad-tools.org/en/stable/user-guide/module/magnons/index.html) or if you do not know python - [use console interface](https://rad-tools.org/en/stable/user-guide/scripts/rad-plot-tb2j-magnons.html).
+* [magnopy](https://magnopy.org/): magnopy is an open-source python package that analyses spin Hamiltonian (with built-in manipulation of notation) on periodic lattices at several levels of spin wave theory.
+It is interfaced directly with the TB2J's text output ("exchange.out") and can output magnon band structure, among other thing.
+It can be used as a python library of within the command line interface.

 #### Related software without already-built interface with TB2J